 Brian Roche, Vice President/General Manager Water/Wastewater Systems

-Roche joined JEA in 1983 as a co-op student and has 25 years’ experience at JEA in roles across the organization including serving as a project engineer for electric generating stations, an Account Executive for industrial customers, a wastewater planner, the Director of Meter, Billing and Collections, and as the Director of Financial Planning, Budgets and Rates.
+Roche joined JEA in 1983 as a co-op student and has 25 years’ experience at JEA in roles across the organization, including serving as a project engineer for electric generating stations, an account executive for industrial customers, a wastewater planner, the Director of Meter, Billing and Collections, and as the Director of Financial Planning, Budgets and Rates.
 In addition, he has experience in the private sector, including roles as a project engineer for Amoco Oil Company and with a global environmental engineering consultant firm.

 Melissa Dykes, Chief Financial Officer

-Ms. Dykes has served as Chief Financial Officer since March 2013.
-She provides leadership to ensure the long-term financial health of JEA, resulting in access to capital at low cost for JEA’s customers.
+Melissa Dykes has served as Chief Financial Officer since March 2013.
+She provides leadership to ensure the long-term financial health of JEA, resulting in access to capital at a lower cost for JEA’s customers.
 She is responsible for all aspects of JEA’s finances, including treasury, financial reporting, financial planning and analysis, and budgeting, as well as corporate strategy, supply chain management and shared services.
-She has lead responsibility for ensuring compliance with all reporting, regulatory and tax requirements for JEA.
+Dykes also has lead responsibility for ensuring compliance with all reporting, regulatory and tax requirements for JEA.
 She currently serves on the Finance and Audit Committee of TEA.

 Ted Hobson, Chief Compliance Officer

-Ted Hobson, Chief Compliance and Risk Officer, joined JEA in 1973.
-Mr. Hobson has responsibility for JEA Compliance programs including FERC/NERC operational and planning and critical infrastructure protection (CIP).
-He is also responsible for audit services, physical security, and risk management services including enterprise risk management.
-Previous responsibilities include fuel procurement, and as the Director of JEA’s System Operations and Control Center (SOCC) responsible for electric systems operations and maintenance including transmission, substation and distribution.
-Mr. Hobson has served as a Director of The Energy Authority board where he is currently an alternate director, and as chair/member of the Settlement and Operating Committee.
+As Chief Compliance and Risk Officer, Ted Hobson has responsibility for JEA compliance programs, including FERC/NERC, operational and planning, and critical infrastructure protection (CIP).
+He is also responsible for audit services, physical security and risk management services, including enterprise risk management.
+Previous responsibilities included fuel procurement, and as Director of JEA’s System Operations and Control Center (SOCC) he was responsible for electric systems operations and maintenance including transmission, substation and distribution.
+Hobson has served as a Director of The Energy Authority board, where he is currently an alternate director; and as chair/member of the Settlement and Operating Committee.

 Angelia Hiers, Chief Human Resources Officer

-Angelia Hiers is a career human resource professional, with industry knowledge and experience at a strategic and tactical level, in all aspects of human resources and organizational development.
+Angelia Hiers is a career human resource professional, with industry knowledge and experience at a strategic and tactical level in all aspects of human resources and organizational development.
 During her career, she has been responsible for employee and labor relations, compensation, benefits, recruiting, training and development, safety and wellness, diversity and inclusion.
-Throughout her career, Angelia has leveraged her collaborative, energetic and creative style to build successful human resource strategies and business solutions.
+Throughout her career, Hiers has leveraged her collaborative, energetic and creative style to build successful human resource strategies and business solutions.

 Paul Cosgrave, Chief Information Officer